-Not only is alcohol very high in calories, but also, when you consume alcohol, your body stops burning fat to produce energy and instead, begins to burn the alcohol (naturally, the body burns alcohol before actually burning food).
-This then means that you end up using ethanol for energy rather than the fat stored in your body.
+Not only is alcohol very high in calories, but also, when you consume alcohol, your body stops turning fat into energy and instead, begins to metabolize the alcohol (naturally, the body burns alcohol before actually burning other sources of energy).
+This then means that you end up using alcohol for energy rather than the fat stored in your body.

 Take Daily Walks

 Going on a walk will help you to stay in shape, and will also help alleviate stress.
 The walk will also help you to clear your head by boosting the levels of serotonin and dopamine in the brain.
-Furthermore, it is also recommended that you make at least 10000 steps each day to burn calories.
+Furthermore, it is also recommended that you walk at least 10,000 steps each day to be considered active.

 Ensure You Get Good Quality Sleep Each Night

-Ensure you get seven to nine hours of good quality sleep each night to avoid inc reading the levels of cortisol in your body.
+Ensure you get seven to nine hours of good quality sleep each night to avoid increasing the levels of cortisol in your body.

-In one study of adults between the age of eighteen and sixty five, it was discovered that those adults who slept for less than six hours each night and those who slept for more than nine hours each night had more visceral fat than the control group (2).
+In one study on adults between the age of eighteen and sixty-five, it was discovered that those adults who slept for less than six hours each night and those who slept for more than nine hours each night had more visceral fat than the control group (2).

 Another study produced the same results, but with a test group of adults 40 years and younger (11).

-Apart from getting the required amount of sleep each night, it is also important that you set up a sleep schedule and follow a consistent sleep routine each night.
+Apart from getting the required amount of sleep each night, it is also important that you set up a sleep schedule and follow a consistent sleep routine every night.

 Consume Nutrient-Dense Foods

-Instead of consuming high-carb, low-nutrient foods, go for green vegetables, fruits, beans, lean proteins, black tea, black coffee, green tea, and healthy fats such as avocado, coconut, and olive oils.
+Instead of consuming high-carb, low-nutrient foods, opt for green vegetables, fruits, beans, lean proteins, black tea, black coffee, green tea, and healthy fats such as avocado, coconut, and olive oils.